nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 #### Module-role

-The module-role pairs can be edited by adding, deleting, or replacing.
+The module-role pairs can be edited by adding and deleting.

 ##### Add new module-role pairs